brunobertolini/questioner/README.md

 ### Confirmation

 At the end, questioner show answers, and made a confirmation question.
 If confirm, callback is call.
-Is not, Restart questions with the previous answers filled
+If not, Restart questions with the previous answers filled